RicardAparicio/CryptoDemo/README.md

 <em>Happy path example of Coin Detail screen.
 (Loading and error renderings are omited.)</em>

+# Dependency Injection.

+[Dagger Hilt](https://developer.android.com/training/dependency-injection/hilt-android), the Android-specific implementation of [Dagger](https://dagger.dev/), finally we can scape from the Dagger complexity thanks to something simplier, more clear and just as useful!

+Having containers (Modules) which provides the dependencies for every class reduces a lot of boilerplate than if you did it by hand, at the same time classes won't have to worry about providing their own dependencies and best of all, provide those dependencies mocked when testing will be trivial.

+Use a [DI](https://en.wikipedia.org/wiki/Dependency_injection) library is almost a must!

 # Modulation or Monolith?

 It’s just a balance in between how big is/will be the app, how many people will work on it and the development time we have.